 Just because you fall in love with the first djembe you see, doesn’t mean you need to buy it.
 If there are several markets in town, and you’re trying to purchase a big ticket item, shop around.
 If you don’t see exactly what you want, ask if they are made locally.
 If so, it may be worth it to pay a trip to the person who makes them for a better deal and a greater selection.

 It’s definitely okay to be confident, but it’s equally as important to be kind when dealing with local vendors.
 Remember, you are representing future travelers and setting the tone for their experience.
 If you don’t want to buy something, it’s okay to be firm and walk away, but do your best to be nice about it.

 It’s important to know what the market rate is for whatever you’re planning on buying, especially if it’s a big ticket item.
 Know the market value will help you make an educated decision when you are in the heat of the moment bartering.

 …but not too low.
 You want to start low enough that you have some room to negotiate, but not so low that you offend the seller.
 Give yourself some room to haggle so you can meet in the middle on a fair price.

 Remember too that you are a guest in the country you are visiting.
 Do your part to travel light and be eco-friendly when possible.

 All in all, bartering in local markets is a thrilling experience.
 As a traveler, it’s important to keep in mind that a small amount to you can make a big difference for the seller — so be sure to keep that in perspective as you barter in markets.
 When done right, bartering will be a good experience for you and the seller.
 After spending a few months traveling last year — bartering for everything from gas to bananas — it was almost disappointing to go into a store back in the US and pay a set price for my produce.

-When did you learn how to barter?
+When did you learn how to barter in markets?
 What are your tips for bartering in markets?
 How do you make sure the price is fair for you and for the seller?